Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Determination of Utility Profile

 \subsection{Social Utility Function}

 The social planner works with a system with two individuals, namely the principal and the agent.
-Therefore, the purpose of the social planner is to maximize a function $w: \sR^2 \rightarrow \sR$ that aggregates each profile $(x, y) \in \sR^2$ of individual utility values into a social utility, where $u_a^P = x$, $u_a^A = y$.
-To properly define the social utility function, we consider concepts from multi-agent resource allocation (MARA)~\citep{chevaleyre2006issues}.
+Therefore, the purpose of the social planner is to maximize a function $w\colon \sR^2 \rightarrow \sR$ that aggregates each profile $(x, y) \in \sR^2$ of individual utility values into a social utility, where $u_a^P = x$, $u_a^A = y$.
+Technically, for our framework to be well-defined, we only require $w$ to be jointly continuous in $(u_a^P, u_a^A)$.
+Practically, in this paper, to properly define the social utility function, we consider concepts from multi-agent resource allocation (MARA)~\citep{chevaleyre2006issues}.